silx-kit/silx/doc/source/modules/gui/plot/index.rst

 .. automodule:: silx.gui.plot

-For an introduction to the widgets of this module, see :doc:`getting_started`.
+For an introduction to the widgets of this package, see :doc:`getting_started`.

 Widgets gallery
 ---------------